In putting together this list of the best sustainable clothing brands we tried to be inclusive as possible but we had to make some hard decisions.

 This is their Utility Barrel Pants and they’re made of lightweight cotton and have a touch of stretch.
 They feature a high rise waist, an easy cropped length and overall they have a craftsman-inspired look.

 They make a lot of their clothing from fabrics made of recycled waste.
-They use plastic bottles to make polyester and nylon with almost 2 million bottles recycled and upcycle fishing nets to make a light and stretchy fabric they call LITE.
+They use plastic water bottles to make polyester and nylon with almost 2 million plastic bottles recycled and upcycle fishing nets to make a light and stretchy eco-friendly fabric they call LITE.

 They make many different products but I am particulary fond of their workout friendly clothing including their Compressive High-Rise Leggings.